-To Drain Tanks and Water Lines:
+To Drain Tanks and Waterlines

-The water line and tank drain valves are located in water service center.
-Turn the Fresh Water Valve to TANK FILL position, then remove the caps from the ends of the drain hoses and turn the valves to drain water lines.
+The waterline and tank drain valves are located in water service center or in an exterior compartment, depending on model.
+Turn the Fresh Water Valve to TANK FILL position, then remove the caps from the ends of the drain hoses and turn the valves to drain waterlines.

-Water Line Drains (remove caps and turn valves to drain lines)
+Waterline Drains (remove caps and turn valves to drain lines)